ubucon-asia/docs.ubucon.asia/docs/travel-support/travel-grant.md

 - To add attachment, Click `Extra options`.
 Then choose a file to attach.
 Unfortunately, Launchpad seem to be support only single attachment for each post(a bug description or a comment on bug).
 To attach multiple attachments, you may add multiple comments with files attached.

 Once you submit your application by filing a bug, The committee will check and review your application.
 Committee staff may leave comments to ask questions about your application or to provide updates on your application.
 The committee will also provide review result (either approved or rejected) by leaving a comment.
 While leaving comments does gives you some email notifications, you'll still need to follow up on such notifications and updates.

+## Claiming your expense (Submitting reimbursement) after the event
+WIP